Where can I get my fingerprints taken? (top)

 How can I protest a parking citation? (top)

-If you received a parking citation which you feel is unjustified, you may write a letter to the Office of Parking Violations explaining the circumstances, which led to the violation, and ask for an administrative review.
+You may write a letter to the Office of Parking Violations explaining the circumstances, which led to the violation, and ask for an administrative review.
 You will still have to pay the fine by the due date; however, this may be refunded to you if the citation is dismissed.

 For more information regarding how to contest a parking ticket, please visit the Court's website.